Overview

 Practical Information

-Safety – The terrain is steep in places, with rocky sections near the summit.
-Stay on the defined paths to protect the fragile heathland and avoid disturbing the ASSI’s sensitive habitats.
-Litter must be taken back to the car park.
+- Seasonality & Safety: Routes are open year-round.
+Weather can change quickly, so waterproof clothing and sturdy footwear are advised.
+The terrain is steep in places, with rocky sections near the summit.
+Stay on defined paths to protect fragile heathland and avoid disturbing sensitive ASSI habitats.

-Dog‑friendly – Dogs are welcome on all routes provided they are kept on a leash.
+- Dog-friendly: Dogs are welcome on all routes provided they are kept on a leash.

-Nearby attractions – While in the area, visitors often combine Mullaghcarn with other Sperrin highlights such as the Darach the Guardian sculpture, the waterfalls within Gortin Glen Forest Park, Oak Lough, the historic town of Gortin, and neighbouring summits Bessy Bell(/bessy-bell/) and Dart Mountain(/dart-mountain/).
+- Nearby attractions: Combine Mullaghcarn with other Sperrin highlights such as the waterfalls within Gortin Glen Forest Park, Oak Lough, the historic town of Gortin, or neighbouring summits Bessy Bell and Dart Mountain.